WeLiveInSpace/docker-boinc-vbox-nv_gpu/README.md

 This builds a docker image based on ubuntu 20.04 for boinc that allows for nvidia gpu and virtualbox passthrough

+1. Install nvidia base drivers on host if not already present (recommend a reboot afterwards)
-1. Ensure virtualbox, virtualbox-dkms, nvidia-container-toolkit  is installed on the host
+2. Install  virtualbox, virtualbox-dkms, nvidia-container-toolkit on host if not already present (recommend a reboot afterwards)
-2. clone repo
+3. clone repo
-3. cd into repo root directory
+4. cd into repo root directory
-4. Build the dockerfile
+5. Build the dockerfile

 eg.
 ```
 docker build -t boinc-vbox-nvidia:20.04 /path/to/cloned/repository
 ```
-5. Bring up the image using run
+6. Bring up the image using run

 ## Docker Run command template
 Replace [...] with what you want